Dhanamerdeka/Hidden-Loader/README.md

 # Hidden Loader For CsGo ( C# )
 Functional:
 1- Read HWID and Username from host (Not mysql)
-2-only this loader can connect to web files, if anyone connect to web files, will transfer to google.com 3- Crypt all strings
+2- only this loader can connect to web files, if anyone connect to web files, will transfer to google.com 3- Crypt all strings
 4- Byte injector
 5- Dll in loader ( Not in host )